 Electronic speedometers use a vehicle speed sensor rather than a drive cable to compute the speed of the vehicle.
 The sensor consists of a toothed metal disk, a stationary detector and a magnetic coil.

-The disk is attached to the transmission shaft of the vehicle; when the shaft rotates, the teeth on the disk interrupt the magnetic field of the coil.
-The interruption triggers the detector and sends a pulse to the vehicle’s computer.
+The disk is attached to the transmission shaft of the vehicle.
+When the shaft rotates, the teeth on the disk interrupt the magnetic field of the coil, which triggers the detector and sends a pulse to the vehicle’s computer.
 The computer then uses these pulses to compute the speed of the vehicle, the distance the vehicle has traveled and how fast the engine is rotating.
 The vehicle’s speed is then displayed on a traditional analog dial or on a digital display.

 Making Large Changes to Your Vehicle can Alter the Accuracy of Your Speedometer

-For Example, going from a 21-inch tire to a 24-inch tire can throw off the accuracy of your speedometer by as much as 15 percent.
-If your speedometer is no longer accurate, you may need to recalibrate your speedometer.
-This is usually accomplished by using a powerful electromagnet to alter the field strength of the magnet in your speedcup, and this is something you shouldn’t try doing yourself.
+For Example, going from a 21-inch tire to a 24-inch tire can throw off the accuracy of your speedometer.
+If your speedometer is no longer accurate, you may need to bring your car in so our technicians can recalibrate it.
+This is usually done using a powerful electromagnet to alter the field strength of the magnet in your speedcup and is not something you should do yourself.

 Whether your speedometer is electronic or mechanical, it needs to be carefully calibrated to accurately translate the rotation of the transmission shaft into the speed of the vehicle.
 The default calibration of your speedometer relies on several assumptions about your vehicle, including the gear ratio in your differential and your vehicle’s tire size.
 Manufacturers perform extensive testing to determine the relationship of these factors to your vehicle’s speed and motion.
 Using that testing, they set the strength of the magnetic field and the resistance offered by the hairspring to match with the actual speed of the vehicle.